mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/estimate.md

 ### Estimate a contract origination

-In this example, we will use the estimate method of Taquito on a contract origination.
+In this example, we will use the estimate method of Webmavryk on a contract origination.
 The `genericMultisigJSONfile` variable contains a Michelson Smart Contract.

 <Tabs
 defaultValue="signer"